 Food and Grocery Costs: Typical Items and Weekly Shop

-Staples like milk (~£1.43–£4.73/gal), bread (~£1.28–£1.47/loaf), eggs (~£3.56/dozen) and cheese (~£9.70–£9.95/kg) give you concrete benchmarks for planning weekly spend.
+Staples like milk (around £1.43–£4.73/gal), bread (around £1.28–£1.47/loaf), eggs (around £3.56/dozen) and cheese (around £9.70–£9.95/kg) give you concrete benchmarks for planning weekly spend.

 Weekly Supermarket Basket

-Wondering what a typical weekly shop in Brighton & Hove looks like on your receipt?
-You’ll find a practical weekly basket of staples that balances cost and nutrition.
-Core groceries often include eggs, milk, bread, rice and local cheese; prices range—eggs ~£3.56–£3.64 per dozen, milk ~£1.43 per litre, bread ~£1.28–£1.47 per 500g, rice ~£0.69–£1.28 per kg and cheese ~£5.83 per 500g.
-Fruit and drinks add variety: apples ~£2.03/kg, 0.5L domestic beer ~£2.03.
-Typical spend for basic staples lands around £15–£25 depending on brands and portions.
-Use this data-driven list to plan a weekly shop efficiently.
+A practical weekly basket of staples in Brighton & Hove balances cost and nutrition well.
+Core groceries often include eggs, milk, bread, rice and local cheese.
+Prices range: eggs around £3.56–£3.64 per dozen, milk about £1.43 per litre, bread £1.28–£1.47 per 500g, rice £0.69–£1.28 per kg, and cheese about £5.83 per 500g.
+Fruit and drinks add variety: apples around £2.03/kg and 0.5L domestic beer about £2.03.
+A typical spend on basic staples lands around £15–£25, depending on brands and portions.

 - Eggs, milk, bread, rice